How to Store MSCLKID in Google Analytics 4

 2. Select your “Google Analytics: GA4 Configuration” tag from the list.

-4. Type “msclkid” in the “Property Name” field.
+4. Type “MSCLKID” in the “Property Name” field.
 This is the custom dimension you created in the previous steps.

 5. Click on the “Value” field and select the GTM variable you created in the previous step.